dougeby/IntuneDocs/intune/byod-enable.md

 ---
 # Enable BYOD with Intune

-**Customer intent: I've gone through the planning work for BYOD.
-Now I want to read through the actual how-to content to set up a test or lab environment and tweak my plan accordingly.**

 This topic provides a high-level workflow for setting up Intune to enable a bring-your-own-device (BYOD) solution to your organization.
 It organizes the task into three processes and links to supporting how-to topics.